unrealwork/atsd-use-cases/BaltimorePolice/README.md

 | 2014-12-01 | 15       |
 ```

+Notice here that although there is no command to interpolate the data, because there
+were no months without a homicide, the chronology of the data is not disrupted.

 Using ChartLab, a side-by-side comparison of incidents of police use of force and homicides in
 the city of Baltimore can be done on a monthly basis: